All Episodes

 How are you?

-But I think the hardest part in all of this is, you know, for the past month and a half, we've been told by elected officials on both sides, okay, this is what's happened, you have to accept the election.
+But I think the hardest part in all of this is, you know, for the past month and a half, we've been told by elected officials on both sides, okay, this is what's happened.

-And the more that we're getting told that, the more frustrated conservatives, Republicans, libertarians, what that we're all re getting is the fact we keep getting told this by people in Washington that we are paying their salaries, but at the same time we were told, okay, you have to accept the peaceful protesting of the summer.
+And the more that we're getting told that, the more frustrated conservatives, Republicans, libertarians, what we're all we're getting is the fact we keep getting told this by people in Washington, that we are paying their salaries.

-We were told you have to watch this, and we were told this by the radical left, accept this.
+And we were told this by the radical left, accept this.

 Then it comes time of the election.

-We keep getting told, okay, here's the election, there's been fraud in it, whether right or wrong.
+There's been fraud in it, whether right or wrong.

-But then we go on and our politicians, you take your um Jim Jordans, your Matt Gates, all of those that are going to say, at least listen to it, at least let them present some facts.
+But then we go on and our politicians, you take your Jim Jordans, your Matt Gates, all of those that are going to say, at least listen to it, at least let them present some facts.

-And it's like a person telling a lie, and then you know that the truth is there, and you just so badly want somebody to listen to you.
+And it's like a person telling a lie, and then you know that the truth is there and you just so badly want somebody to listen to you.

 But no, they're now saying, you have to shut up.